HeesuKim0203/vivid-console/README.md

-# Rainbow-Console
+# Vivid Console

 ## Purpose

-Rainbow Console is an ideal tool for those who want to add a splash of color to their console outputs.
+Vivid Console is an ideal tool for those who want to add a splash of color to their console outputs.
 It enables styling in both Terminal and Web Console environments, making your logs more visually appealing and easier to read.

 ## Features
 1. Supports ESM, CommonJS, and browser environments.